vuonghy2442/lonelybot/README.md

 # Running results

-As far as my knowledge goes, upto March 2024, this solver is the state of the art for checking solvability of a standard 3-card klondike game.
+As far as my knowledge goes, up to March 2024, this solver is the state of the art for checking solvability of a standard 3-card klondike game.
 I didn't test much on the general case of n-card game, but it is likely to be the best as well.

 I cross-checked my package with Solvitaire (published result) using the Klondike-Solver seed from 0 to 50k.
 And I also cross-checked between different versions of my own package up to much more games (at least 100k and can be up to 1M games).